openebs/openebs/k8s/README.md

 kubectl apply -f openebs-operator.yaml
 ```

-The following YAML contains configuration that is required by the pre-release-features, that are currently under developement.
+The following YAML contains configuration that is required by the pre-release-features, that are currently under development.
 As we progress towards the release, the content in this will be either moved to openebs-operator.yaml or installed/configured via the code.
 ```
 kubectl apply -f openebs-pre-release-features.yaml
 ```